fuel-packages/orm-softdelete/README.md

   )
 );

+// save the patient to the database
 $patient->save();

 // The delete method has been over-ridden by the soft delete for this model
 // This effectively sets $_soft_delete_property to either a mysql or unix timestamp in the row
 $patient->delete();

+// Restore the patient from being soft-deleted
+$patient->restore();

 ```